magento/devdocs/src/marketplace/sellers/technical-review-guidelines.md

    -  `magento/product-community-edition`
    -  `magento/magento2-ee-base`
    -  `magento/product-enterprise-edition`
 1. The package does not use `*` as a version restriction for Magento packages (packages with `magento` vendor).
-Version restriction should be specified according to [recommendations]({{ site.baseurl }}/guides/v2.4/extension-dev-guide/versioning/dependencies.html?itm_source=devdocs&itm_medium=quick_search&itm_campaign=federated_search&itm_term=versio#determine-module-dependency).
+You must specify version restriction according to the [recommendations]({{ site.baseurl }}/guides/v2.4/extension-dev-guide/versioning/dependencies.html#determine-module-dependency) in the _Magento PHP Developer Guide_.
 1. [Require inline aliases](https://getcomposer.org/doc/articles/aliases.md#require-inline-alias) are not used in the `composer.json` file.

-Additional requirements for package declarations are applied depending on the package type:
+Additional requirements for package declarations are applied based on the package type:

 1. Magento modules (packages with type `magento2-module`) must have valid `etc/module.xml` and `registration.php` files.
-Configured [autoloading](https://getcomposer.org/doc/04-schema.md#autoload) in `composer.json`: `autoload.files` must include at least a `registration.php` file and a `autoload.psr-4` is expected to declare at least one namespace.
+Configured [autoloading](https://getcomposer.org/doc/04-schema.md#autoload) in `composer.json`: `autoload.files` must include at least a `registration.php` file and the `autoload.psr-4` section must declare at least one namespace.
 1. Magento themes (package type `magento2-theme`) must have valid `theme.xml` and `registration.php` files.
-Registration file must be included in the `autoload.files` section of `composer.json`. `autoload.psr-4` must not be used for these types of packages.
+Registration file must be included in the `autoload.files` section of `composer.json`.
+These types of packages must not include an `autoload.psr-4` declaration.
 1. Magento language packages (type `magento2-language`) must have valid `language.xml` and `registration.php` files.
-Registration file must be included in the `autoload.files` section of `composer.json`. `autoload.psr-4` must not be used for these types of packages.
+A registration file must be included in the `autoload.files` section of `composer.json`.
+These types of packages must not include an `autoload.psr-4` declaration.
 1. Packages of type `metapackage` must declare at least one dependency in the `require` section.

 _See also:_